yeastrc/limelight-import-comet-tpp/README.md

                                used to find FASTA file.
   -p, --pepxml-file=<pepXMLFile>
+                             Full path to pepXML file -d, --import-decoys        If present, decoys will be included in the Limelight XML output.
+  -i, --independent-decoy-prefix=<independentDecoyPrefix>
-                             Full path to pepXML file -o, --out-file=<outFile>   Full path to use for the Limelight XML output file.
+                             If present, any hits to proteins that begin with this string will be considered "independent decoys," for the purpose of error estimation.
+See: https://pubmed. ncbi.nlm.nih.gov/21876204/ -o, --out-file=<outFile>   Full path to use for the Limelight XML output file.
 E. g., /data/my_analysis/crux.limelight.xml -v, --verbose              If this parameter is present, error messages will